HAENERTSBURG TROUT ASSOCIATION

 5. COMMITTEE AND OFFICERS:

 The affairs of the HTA shall be managed and conducted by the Committee elected by its members at an Annual General Meeting in accordance with the following procedures.

 5.1 The Committee of the HTA shall consist of a maximum of ten and a minimum five executive members, which shall include the Chairman, Treasurer and Secretary.

 5.2 Members of good standing shall elect the Committee.

 5.4 All members seeking election or re-election shall forward their names with the position sought duly proposed and seconded by members of the HTA to the Secretary not later than thirty days before the Annual General Meeting.
-The list of nominations shall be included in the Agenda of the forthcoming Annual General Meeting.
-In the event of there being more nominations for a particular position than provided for, then the election shall be conducted by ballot.
+The list of nominations shall be included in the agenda of the forthcoming Annual General Meeting.
+In the event of there being more than one nomination for a particular position on the Committee, then an election shall be conducted by ballot.

 6. POWER, DUTIES AND PROCEEDINGS OF THE COMMITTEE: